Cyber Crime Compensation

-Once you contact our team and we establish that you have grounds for compensation, we will take care of the whole claims process for you.
+Once you contact our cyber crime solicitors and we establish that you have grounds for compensation, we will take care of the claims process for you.

-Our team will contact the company you hold responsible for failing to protect your data.
+Our team cyber crime solicitors contact the company you hold responsible for failing to protect your data.
 Where we believe you were let down by their security processes, we will work tirelessly to get you the compensation you deserve.

 To get the claims process started, you can use our simple and secure online claim form to share the details of your situation and we will get back to you shortly to let you know whether we can help.

 To speak to a member of our team now about what to do if you have been a victim of cyber crime, please call us on 0330 041 5131.